AeroliteSR/DarkSoulsTextureStudio/README.md

 which will be split correctly into subtextures.
 Dark Souls 2 doesn't use atlases and just keeps a folder of thousands of images, making it hard to organize.

+_**Note**_: The high resolution versions of Elden Ring and Nightreigns's icons are stored in 00_solo(_h/l).tpfbdt which you can unpack with WitchyBND.
+Be aware that opening this directory in DSTS will use a LOT of resources. (~3.4GB of RAM for ER and ~1.3GB for NR)

 ## Settings:
 `Custom Names` - This setting replaces the internal names with mapped ones in `GameInfo.py`.
 This setting can be especially useful for if you don't know the ID of an item in a big list, allowing you to search by its display name.